 and

 of the energy, momentum, charge and magnetic moment of BEC, which are responsible for the BEC super-properties.
-Notice, although the boson parameters associated with the charge have been formally introduced [see, Eqs. (\ref{eq147}), (\ref{eq148}), (\ref{eq152}) and (\ref{eq153})] into the BEC model, the {\it{nonexistence}} of the boson/antiboson charges is determined rather by the experiment data than the model (see, Part II).
+Notice, although the boson parameters associated with the charge have been formally introduced [see, Eqs. (\ref{eq147}), (\ref{eq148}), (\ref{eq152}) and (\ref{eq153})] into the BEC model, the {\it{nonexistence}} of the boson/antiboson charges is determined rather by the experimental data than the model (see, Part II).
 The anomalous values of the physical parameters of BEC at the low temperatures ($T<<T_c$) are obtained also in the case of annihilation of the unit-waves ${\psi _{0n}}(\mathbf{r})$ and ${\psi _{0m}}(\mathbf{r})$, which is provided by the pure subtractive interference of the unit-waves at the phase condition $\Delta \alpha _{nm}=\alpha _{n}-\alpha _{m}=\pm \pi$.
-The physical values of the annihilated BEC are extremely small, ${\cal N}={\cal H }=\mathbf{P}={\cal Q}={\cal \mathbf{M}}=0$.
+The physical parameters of the annihilated BEC do vanish, ${\cal N}={\cal H }=\mathbf{P}={\cal Q}={\vec {M}}=0$.
 If the boson gas is in the thermodynamical equilibrium at the temperatures $T>>T_c$, the cross-correlation energy is equal to zero and the BEC energy $\langle {\cal H}\rangle_T = N \langle {{\varepsilon}_0}\rangle_T$ is equal to the ordinary mean thermal energy:

 where $N$ is the total number of the particles.
 Notice, Eq. (\ref{eq154}) uses the non-relativistic particle energy $ \varepsilon_0 \approx ( \mathbf{k}_0^2 / 2m_0)$, where the irrelevant relativistic part (energy $ \varepsilon = m_0$) has been discarded.
 At the intermediate temperatures ($T\sim T_c$) the boson gas contains the particles with the extraordinary and ordinary physical properties.
 In other words, the gas contains the $N_{ic}<N$ incoherent (ordinary) unit-waves and the $N_{c}=N-N_{ic}$ coherent (extraordinary) unit-waves.
 If the coherent particles (unit-waves) are in-phase, the effective number of such particles is given by ${\cal N}_c=N_c^2=(N-N_{ic})^2$.
 The phase transition from the incoherent (ordinary) state of the gas to the BEC state takes place below a critical temperature $T_c$, which is calculated by assuming the equality of the effective number of coherent particles to the number of incoherent particles (${\cal N}_c=N_{ic}$):